 School Safety for Children

 Bullying includes any persistent, aggressive behavior by an individual or group toward another person.
 Bullying can be verbal, written, or physical.
-It can occur face-to-face, over the phone, or through e-mails, instant messaging ("IM-ing"), or text messaging.
-Bullying by e-mail or instant messaging is also referred to as cyber-bullying.
+It can occur face-to-face, over the phone, or through e-mails, instant messaging ("IM-ing"), text messaging; or through social media.
+Online bullying is also referred to as cyberbullying.
+As children transition from elementary school to middle school, incidence of verbal and physical bullying declines, and cyberbullying increases.

 Bullying often takes place in schools.
 If this occurs, parents should enlist the help of school staff in addressing the problem.
 If your child is being bullied outside of school, it may be necessary to contact your local police and possibly even a lawyer.